badair/C-Compiler-for-TINY-Architecture/README.md

 the road to save time, but poor design decisions turned this into a ghastly, hacked up pile of code that I'm *almost* embarassed to call my own.
 One const out the window and it's all downhill from there.
-It's cryptic, complex, and often monolithic. othing is private, nearly everything is mutable, and all the routines are tightly coupled, like a wavering tower of poker cards.
+It's cryptic, complex, and often monolithic. nothing is private, nearly everything is mutable, and all the routines are tightly coupled.
 Suffice it to say, I learned a lot.